Computing the Geometric Intersection Number of Curves: Historical notes

-Cohen and Lustig~\cite{cl-pggin-87} further observed that the approach of Birman and Series could be extended to count the geometric intersection number of one or two curves.
+Cohen and Lustig~\cite{cl-pggin-87} further observed that the approach of Birman and Series on surfaces with boundary could be extended to count the geometric intersection number of curves.
 In a second paper Lustig~\cite{l-pggin2-87} tackles the case where the curves are taken on a surface without boundary.
-He considers a closed surface with negative Euler characteristic as the quotient of the Poincar\'e disk by a group of transformations isomorphic to the fundamental group of the surface.
+Like Poincar\'e he considers a closed surface with negative Euler characteristic as the quotient of the Poincar\'e disk by a group of transformations isomorphic to the fundamental group of the surface.
 The main contribution of the paper is to define a canonical representative for every free homotopy class $\alpha$ given as a word in some fixed system of loops generating the fundamental group.
-Lustig first notes that there is no known way of choosing a unique word for $\alpha$.
+Lustig first notes that there is no obvious way of choosing a canonical form among the words representing $\alpha$.
 In particular, the shortest words are far from unique.
 He rather represents (a lift of) $\alpha$ by a path in the union $G\cup N\cup H$ of three tessellations of $\mathbb{D}$, where the edges of $G$ are all the lifts of the generating loops, $N$ is the dual tessellation, and the edges of $H$ joins the vertices of $G$ with the vertices of $N$.
 (Although the graphs of $G$, $N$ and $H$ are embedded their union is not as every edge of $G$ crosses its dual edge in $N$.)
 Lustig gives a purely combinatorial characterization of canonical paths and argues that the method in his first paper~\cite{cl-pggin-87} can be applied to the canonical representative of $\alpha$.
-Overall the two papers adds up to 60 pages with essential arguments from hyperbolic geometry and the complexity of the whole procedure remains to be done.
+Overall the two papers add up to 60 pages with essential arguments from hyperbolic geometry and the complexity analysis of the whole procedure remains to be done.